JLS-bz/JLS-bz-github.io/4-TopicModeling.md

 # Topic Modeling with TF-IDF and LDA
 > Large segments of code were adapted from Obedkova's (2020) tutorial, namely in the following sections: SparkNLP Pipelines, PoS-based Filtering, and Vectorization.

-## Dependencies:

-1. Spark NLP version: 4.0.2

-2. Apache Spark version: 3.30

 ## Datasets

-1. **Dissociation**: dpdr, dpdrhelp, Dissociation, Depersonalization, derealization, DPDRecoveryStories, OSDD, anhedonia, visualsnow, BrainFog, Psychosis.
+1. **Dissociation**: dpdr, dpdrhelp, Dissociation, Depersonalization, derealization, DPDRecoveryStories, OSDD, anhedonia, BrainFog, Psychosis.
   - Date range: 2019-11 to 2022-04
 2. **dpdr**
   - Date range: 2022-12 to 2023-01

 Here is a glimpse of the dataset:
 ![](assets/TM-glimpse.png)<!-- -->